Air source heat pumps explained

 - Air-to-air systems take heat from the outside air and feed it into your home through fans.
 This type of system cannot produce hot water.

-In the summer, the ASHP can be operated in reverse, like an air-conditioning unit, to provide cool air for your home.
+In the summer, an air-to-air heat pump can be operated in reverse, like an air-conditioning unit, to provide cool air for your home.

 Pros of air source heat pumps